 In the previous years the supplier base has been reduced from 8,500 suppliers to 5,500.
 This is forecast to reduce to 4,000 by the end of 2019.
 There is a goal to reduce its supplier base further over the coming years.
 This will make the management of suppliers more efficient, and is aligned to business growth plans.

 Appello is a company which provides technology enabled care services, including a telecare monitoring services to retirement homes.
 As well as providing services to the retirement homes managed by FirstPort, Appello also provides services to other providers of retirement accommodation.
 Appello has an annual turnover of £16,018,000 and manages its own procurement independently.

 POLICIES ON SLAVERY AND HUMAN TRAFFICKING & BUSINESS CODE OF CONDUCT

 We are committed to ensuring that there is no modern slavery or human trafficking in the Business Units’ supply chains (which includes business partners, suppliers, sub-contractors and other third parties who provide or deliver any goods or services to the Business Units).

-The Business Units have a commitment to acting ethically and with integrity in all their business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in their supply chains.
+The Business Units act ethically and with integrity in all business relationships, and have effective systems and controls to prevent slavery or human trafficking taking place in their supply chains.

-We seek to work with companies who share our principles and work according to our policies on health and safety, ethics, prevention of tax evasion and anti-bribery and corruption.
-We are committed to working with suppliers to support necessary improvements.
-However, we will also take action if suppliers and sub-contractors do not meet our standards.
+The Business Units only work with companies who share their principles and who are happy to work to its policies on health and safety, ethics, prevention of tax evasion and anti-bribery and corruption.
+They work with suppliers to support any improvements needed, however, they will also take appropriate action if they suspect that suppliers or sub-contractors are not meeting their standards.